 The Company is a Canadian based exploration and development company.
-The principal mineral assets of the Company at the date of this MD&A are a 100% interest in the Peters property and Aremu property, located in Guyana, South America.
-The Company also holds a 100% interest in the Coppermine River project, located in Nunavut, Canada, a 100% interest in the Rory Claim Group, located in the Yukon Territory, Canada, and a 100% interest in the RC Group, located in Nunavut, Canada.
+The principal mineral assets of the Company at the date of this MD&A consist of (i) a 100% interest in the Coppermine River project, located in Nunavut, Canada; (ii) a 100% interest in the Rory Group, located in the Yukon Territory, Canada; (iii) a 100% interest in the RC Group, located in Nunavut, Canada; and (iv) a 100% interest in the Peters property and Aremu property, located in Guyana, South America.